whatmakeart/modeling-and-fabrication/content/modules/02-fusion-360-sketching-modeling-basics/2-8-model-new-objects-in-fusion-360-and-export-rendered-images/index.md

 - YYYYMMDD Lastname Firstname Render Image 1.png/jpg
 - YYYYMMDD Lastname Firstname Fusion 360 model 1.f3d

+Now that you have modeled a complete model from on of the example modeling exercises, you will do your best to model one of your objects from your third angle projection.

+There is no "right" way to model your object.
+Try to think of the main shapes.
+Break those down into pieces and then model the main form.
+Add details after you get the main forms.
+Look at the example videos to see different techniques and approaches to modeling simple objects.

+Using your third angle projection sketches, make a model at least one of your objects in Fusion 360.
+Use [Rule Number 1](https://youtu.be/ZYXSJ6EQ9S4) to divide you object into components.
+Label your components and make sure to activate each component when you are working on it.
+It is easy to forget which component is activated so it is good practice to right click on the component and isolate it so it is the only thing you can see.
+Remember to click the dot in the browser to activate the component that you want to work on so that the design history in the timeline stays with that component.

 ## Instructions

 1. Model at least 1 of your objects but you may model more.